 JLObjPy¶

-jobject.spad line 938 [edit on github]
+jobject.spad line 1075 [edit on github]

-Convenience domain for Julia Python objects that are used within Julia, and not directly by the underlying FriCAS Common LISP.
+Convenience domain for Julia Python objects that are used within Julia, and not directly by the underlying FriCAS Common Lisp.
 The PythonCall package has to be installed in Julia.
 Note that the PythonCall Julia package uses a similar scheme for Julia Python objects to the one of jlFriCAS for JLObjectType references.

 - coerce: % -> JLObject